maptoolkit/maps-js/docs/classes/Map.md

 and [maximum zoom level](https://maplibre.org/maplibre-style-spec/layers/#maxzoom)) at which the layer will be rendered.

+!!! note
-Note: For style layers using vector sources, style layers cannot be rendered at zoom levels lower than the minimum zoom level of the _source layer_ because the data does not exist at those zoom levels.
+    For style layers using vector sources, style layers cannot be rendered at zoom levels lower than the minimum zoom level of the _source layer_ because the data does not exist at those zoom levels.
 If the minimum zoom level of the source layer is higher than the minimum zoom level defined in the style layer, the style layer will not be rendered at all zoom levels in the zoom range.

 #### Parameters